THE BEST VALUE CARBON WHEELSET

 While I haven’t tested these CS versions (CS for carbon spokes vs. SS for steel ones), my experience with the Elitewheels Drive 50D and other wheels with carbon spokes is that they are typically more responsive than those with steel spokes.

-On the other hand, carbon-spoked wheels are usually less compliant or comfortable, though not the Drive 50D in our testing.
+On the other hand, carbon-spoke wheels are usually less compliant or comfortable, though not in our testing of the Drive 50D II.

 The original owner of these and any Elitewheels gets a 3-year warranty against manufacturing defects.
-If you need to replace the front or rear wheel within that same timeframe due to a crash, Elitewheels will give you a 38% discount on the original price of the damaged one.
+If you need to replace the front or rear wheel within that same timeframe after a crash, Elitewheels will give you a 38% discount on the original price of the damaged wheel.
 Elitewheels has service centers in North America, Europe, Australia, and Asia.

 Shipping on new products and valid warranty claims is free.
-You can return an unused wheelset within 30 days, but the shipping cost is on you.
+You can return an unused wheelset within 30 days, but you’ll be responsible for the shipping cost.
 It took about a month for the wheels I ordered to arrive in the United States.

 Light Bicycle AR46 – Average Performance Across the Board